TheJacksonLaboratory/crf_nextflow_basics/README.md

 Tuples are a Groovy data type for an ordered, immutable (cannot change/add/delete elements) list of objects of arbitrary (and potentially different) types.
-  Often (as below) we will use channel whose items are tuples composed of one or more grouping variables (type 'val'), along with a list of one or more path objects (type 'path').
-So our channels are often defined as `tuple val(group), path(files)`, where `group` will receive a grouping variable (typically a `String`) and `files` will be either a single `Path` object or an `ArrayList` of `Path` objects.
+  Often (as below) we will use channel whose items are tuples composed of one or more grouping variables (type `val`), along with a list of one or more path objects (type `path`).
+So our channels are often defined as `tuple val(group), path(files)`, where `group` will receive a grouping variable (typically a `String`) and `files` will get set to either a single `Path` object or an `ArrayList` of `Path` objects.

 ---

 ### hello\_files3.nf

-This example extends the previous one by taking the input channel items and processing them separately with one series of processes (`say_it` and `check_sums`), but also processes them all together in another process (`greet_list`).
+This example extends the previous one by taking the input channel items and processing them separately with two sequential processes (`say_it` and `check_sums`), but also processes them all together in another process (`greet_list`).
 We then combine the outputs from all three processes into the final output channel, `ch_reformat`.

-This example also introduces the use of stubs for quickly prototyping and debugging channel operations.
+This example also introduces the use of stubs for quickly prototyping and debugging channel configurations.
 If we know what output files a process produces, we can mock those outputs using a `stub:` section within the corresponding process.
 Running these stubs lets us work out the code for channel manipulations without having to run the actual production process, which can be helpful in